zeljkoobrenovic/grounded-architecture/_posts/2022-06-14-leading-with-language.markdown

 - **Scenario 3 (Agile Context):** An architect might even proactively slot in "architectural reflection" sessions during sprint planning or review meetings.
 This reflection ensures the team dedicates time to think through upcoming tasks and address any technical debt.
 For example: "Before we dive into these user stories for the next sprint, let's take 30 minutes to discuss the architectural implications of Feature X and any possible long-term impacts."

-Mastering the art of "Controlling the Clock" is not just vital for strategic thinking but also sets the stage for genuine **collaboration** (which is Play 2) and meaningful **improvement** (Play 5).
-Without those intentional pauses, there isn't enough room for diverse opinions, thorough discussions, or valuable insights to emerge.
-If architects don't create these moments for reflection, conversations will likely feel rushed, dominant voices might take over, and true collaboration will slip through our fingers.
-Remember, improvement hinges on reflection, and that's only possible when we take a moment to pause.
+Mastering "Control the Clock" matters not only for strategic thinking, but also for **collaboration** (Play 2) and **improvement** (Play 5).
+Without deliberate pauses, there is not enough room for diverse views, careful discussion, or useful reflection.
+Improvement depends on having time to think.

 For architects, this play is a crucial tool for keeping our work tightly aligned with **strategic objectives** and **data-driven insights** rather than getting swept up in the whirlwind of short-term project demands.
 Rushing to meet deadlines can often lead to cutting corners in vital areas, such as data gathering or strategic thinking.
 By "controlling the clock," architects make room to review data, consult with stakeholders, and ensure that our architectural decisions align with the broader goals of the organization.
 This practice also helps us avoid the dreaded **"Ivory Tower" architect syndrome**, keeping us connected to the practical realities and needs of the organization we serve.